No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 **2. Across compatible Z-frames (via σ-mediated composition)**

 Composition across different Z-frames (i.e., σ-mediated composition) is possible when the individual Z-frames are compatible under a higher semantic frame.
-This higher frame `Z` must be able to subsume both the local frames `Z₁` and `Z₂` by the conditions `Z₁ ⊆ Z` and `Z₂ ⊆ Z`.
-This condition ensures that both morphisms can coexist within the same larger context, preserving the continuity of meaning across frames.
+This higher frame Z must be able to subsume both the local frames Z₁ and Z₂ by the conditions Z₁ ⊆ Z and Z₂ ⊆ Z. This condition ensures that both morphisms can coexist within the same larger context, preserving the continuity of meaning across frames.

-If `f: A → B | Z₁`, `g: B → C | Z₂`, then `g ∘ f` is defined iff there exists a higher frame Z such that `Z₁⊆Z` and `Z₂ ⊆ Z`.
+If f: A → B | Z₁, g: B → C | Z₂, then g ∘ f is defined iff there exists a higher frame Z such that Z₁⊆Z and Z₂ ⊆ Z.

 ```
 f: computer →　smartphone | Gadget